 Chief Burton attended the Pennsylvania State Police municipal police officers’ academy in 1971.
 At the time of his hire police academy training was not required to become a police officer.

-Below are a list of licenses, certifications, awards and organizations that Chief Burton has received and/or belonged to over his law enforcement career.
+Below is a list of licenses, certifications, awards and organizations that Chief Burton has received or belonged to over his law enforcement career.

 - Certified NRA Firearms Instructor

 - Certified Pennsylvania Municipal Police Officers’ Education and Training Commission Instructor

 - US Department of the Treasury Certificate of Appreciation (1999)